A Journey Through Thailand’s History in One Place

 Entry Fee and Tips

-The entrance fee for foreigners is higher than for Thai citizens, but still reasonable for a full-day visit.
-There are a few restaurants and cafés inside, offering typical Thai dishes and drinks.
-Dress comfortably, bring sunscreen, and go early in the day—it gets hot and bright, especially in open areas.
+The entrance fee for foreigners is higher than for Thai citizens, which is normal at most sites here.
+There are a few restaurants and cafés inside serving Thai dishes and drinks.
+Dress comfortably, bring sunscreen and go early.
+It gets hot and bright in the open areas later in the day.

 Nearby Attraction: The Erawan Museum

-If you’ve made the trip to The Ancient City, it’s worth stopping by the Erawan Museum, located only about 10 kilometres away.
-It was also created by Lek Viriyaphant, the same visionary behind The Ancient City.
-The museum is best known for its massive three-headed elephant sculpture, which can be seen from far away.
+If you have made the trip out to The Ancient City, it is worth stopping at the Erawan Museum, about 10 kilometres away.
+It was also created by Lek Viriyaphant, the same man behind The Ancient City.
+The museum is known for its giant three-headed elephant sculpture, which you can see from a long way off.

-Inside, it houses a collection of religious art, antiques, and symbolic architecture spread across three levels, representing the underworld, Earth, and heaven according to Thai cosmology.
-The interior is just as striking as the exterior, with colourful stained glass ceilings and intricate carvings.
-It’s a smaller site compared to Muang Boran, but it offers a completely different experience that complements the visit well.
+Inside, it holds religious art, antiques and symbolic architecture across three levels, standing for the underworld, Earth and heaven in Thai cosmology.
+The interior is as striking as the outside, with colourful stained glass ceilings and detailed carvings.
+It is smaller than Muang Boran, but it makes a good pairing because the experience is so different.

 Ancient City Photos